-Recent Accounting Standards-In July 2015, the Financial Accounting Standards Board ("FASB") issued guidance simplifying the measurement of inventory.
+In July 2015, the FASB issued guidance simplifying the measurement of inventory.
 This standard requires entities that use inventory methods other than the last-in, first-out (LIFO) or retail inventory method to measure inventory at the lower of cost or net realizable value, which is defined as the estimated selling prices in the normal course of business, less reasonably predictable costs of completion, disposal, and transportation.
 We are required to adopt this guidance for the fiscal year beginning after December 31, 2016.
 We are currently evaluating the impact of this standard on our consolidated financial statements.

-In May 2015, the FASB issued guidance about a customer's accounting for fees paid in a cloud computing arrangement.
+In April 2015, the FASB issued guidance about a customer's accounting for fees paid in a cloud computing arrangement.
 If a cloud computing arrangement includes a software license, then the customer should account for the software license element of the arrangement consistent with the acquisition of other software licenses.
 If a cloud computing arrangement does not include a software license, the customer should account for the arrangement as a service contract.
 The guidance is effective for the fiscal year beginning after December 15, 2015 and may be applied on either a prospective or retrospective basis.
-We do not expect the adoption of this standard to have a material impact on our consolidated financial statements.
+We adopted this guidance beginning in the first quarter ending April 30, 2016 and the adoption did not have a material impact on our consolidated financial statements.